-In the US, the alfapump has been granted breakthrough device designation by the FDA for treatment of recurrent and refractory ascites due to liver cirrhosis.
+In 2019, the alfapump was granted breakthrough device designation by the FDA for treatment of recurrent and refractory ascites due to liver cirrhosis.
 The North American pivotal study (POSEIDON) met all primary efficacy endpoints with statistical significance, confirming the strong clinical and commercial profile of the alfapump.
-The PMA application was filed with the US FDA in December 2023 and accepted for substantive review in January 2024, ahead of anticipated timing.
-Commencing in 2025, we plan to commercialize the alfapump directly in the US, using a specialized in-house sales force targeting 90 liver transplant centers (covering 95% of adult liver transplants).
-The North American market for the alfapump is estimated at \$2.4 billion and forecast to grow at a CAGR of 9%, from over 78,000 patients in 2025, reaching more than 147,000 patients by 2032^{xvii}, primarily driven by the increasing prevalence of NASH.
+In December 2024, the alfapump received Pre-Market Approval (PMA), marking a major milestone in our US commercialization strategy.
+Commencing in Q3 2025, we plan to commercialize the alfapump directly in the US, using a specialized in-house sales force targeting 90 liver transplant centers (covering 95% of adult liver transplants).
+We estimate there are approximately 70,000 patients in the US with recurrent or refractory liver ascites, representing a market opportunity in excess of \$2 billion for the alfapump.
+This is forecast to reach 130,000 patients by 2032, primarily driven by MASH/NASH and alcoholic liver disease.